mackdoyle/mackdoyle.github.io/_posts/2014-07-23-grunt-from-scratch-osx.markdown

 ##Part 2.
 Installing Grunt
-You will first need to peform a one-time install of the Grunt Command Line Interface.
+You will first need to perform a one-time install of the Grunt Command Line Interface.
 Install the Grunt Command Line Interface globally. (don’t forget the -g)
 {% highlight python %}
 	sudo npm install -g grunt-cli
 {% endhighlight %}

-Verify that the package.json and Grunt.js files have been pulled out of Git into the root of the project on your local dev environment.
+Downlaod this Gruntfile into your projects root: https://gist.github.com/mackdoyle/1cfffdb1ac7ab59be9e6.
+And this package.json: https://gist.github.com/mackdoyle/f646a27f7fbacc91766e.
+Now simply run NPM install from the project root to use it.
 The package.json is configured to tell NPM to install Grunt and the project’s Grunt dependencies.
-So simply run NPM install from the project root to use it.
 {% highlight python %}
   cd /[site_path]/
 	sudo npm install